Home Programme » Special Sessions

 How to prepare a perfect graphical abstract

-This is a workshop for PhD students and postdocs with a publisher and professional graphic artist on how to prepare good graphical abstract for publication: fonts, colors, etc.
+This is a workshop for PhD students and postdocs with a journal editor and professional graphic artist on how to prepare good graphical abstracts for publication: fonts, colours, etc.

 FEBS has twin commitments to high-quality publications and the promotion of molecular biosciences.
 As a charitable academic organization,